haozhu10015/neugym/docs/README.md

 in the `docs/` directory.

-To build the HTML documentation, enter:
+Then to build the HTML documentation, enter:

     make html

-in the `doc/` directory.
 This will generate a `build/html` subdirectory containing the built documentation.

 To build the PDF documentation, enter: